 Becoming Brilliant was written to reimagine what successful learning looks like in a dynamic, global world: away from test scores and towards soft skills that can be applied in the classroom and the boardroom.
 Based on the decades of research Dr. Golinkoff and her collaborators have completed, Becoming Brilliant proposes six key competencies to instill in your children, including collaboration and critical thinking.
 This book was a Best-Seller on the New York Times Parenting list and and won a bronze medal from the Living Now Book Awards for Parenting.

-Dr. Golinkoff considers her finest achievement to be her two children: Allison and Jordan.
+Dr. Golinkoff considers her finest achievement to be her two children: Jesse and Jordan.

 Visit Dr. Golinkoff’s website for more information!